 Try typing "ping 184.108.40.206" and press enter on your keyboard

-If you receive a response as below, then the problem is likely the DNS settings on your computer, please follow "Set DNS settings manually" below.
+If you receive a response similar to the below when pinging 220.127.116.11, then it would mean that your computer has a connection to the internet, but cannot look up a hostname, meaning the problem is likely the DNS settings on your computer, please follow the "Set DNS settings manually" process further down this page.

-If however you receive "Request timed out" then the problem is not DNS related but rather an issue with your internet connection itself, in this case please let us know so we can try to troubleshoot the problem further for you.
+If however, you receive "Request timed out" when pining 18.104.22.168, then the problem is not DNS related but rather an issue with your internet connection itself, in this case, please let us know so we can try to troubleshoot the problem further for you.

 Set DNS settings manually